poly451/poly451.github.io/_posts/2019-04-26-iterating-over-a-class-in-python.md

 I know my code isn't the most elegant, so if anyone would like to suggest a revision--or an addition!--please leave a comment or email: c (dot) strange (dot) 451 (at) gmail.com.

-References:
+## References:

-1. Thanks to [alecxe] (https://stackoverflow.com/users/771848/alecxe) and [Martin Pieters] (https://stackoverflow.com/users/100297/martijn-pieters) for their comments on the post: [Object is not iterable" error on my python implementation of iterable](https://stackoverflow.com/questions/18506144/object-is-not-iterable-error-on-my-python-implementation-of-iterable).
+* Thanks to [alecxe](https://stackoverflow.com/users/771848/alecxe) and [Martin Pieters](https://stackoverflow.com/users/100297/martijn-pieters) for their comments on the post: ["Object is not iterable" error on my python implementation of iterable](https://stackoverflow.com/questions/18506144/object-is-not-iterable-error-on-my-python-implementation-of-iterable).

-2. Thanks to Omkar Pathak and his article, [Using Python __getitem__ and __setitem__] (https://www.omkarpathak.in/2018/04/11/python-getitem-and-setitem/).
+* Thanks to Omkar Pathak and his article, [Using Python __getitem__ and __setitem__](https://www.omkarpathak.in/2018/04/11/python-getitem-and-setitem/).

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.